renands/RMLPCA/README.md

 ## Description

-R implementation of Maximum Likelihood Principal Component Analisys
+R implementation of Maximum Likelihood Principal Component Analysis
     proposed in Wentzell, Peter D., et al. "Maximum likelihood principal component analysis."
 Journal of Chemometrics: A Journal of the Chemometrics Society 11.4 (1997): 339-366.